-- 1. On the Log Server machine, open the Windows Services tool (Start > Administrative Tools > Services or Server Manager > Tools > Services). - 2.
+- 1. On the Log Server machine, open the Windows Services tool. - 2.
 Locate Websense Log Server service. - 3.
 Right-click the service name, then select Properties. - 4.
 On the General tab, click Stop. - 5.
 In the Start Parameters box, enter -debug. - 6.
 Click Start, then close the Properties window.